 We aim to provide children with rich and exciting Science throughout their Science lessons at Carbeile.
 As a school, we are looking at ways of promoting deep learning to challenge all children.
 We also offer some opportunities for children to engage in Science beyond the classroom.

 There are loads of great internet sites for children to practise their Science skills in the Parent Zone.
-Please let Mr Wilson know if you know of any that should be added to this list.
+Please let Mr Webb know if you know of any that should be added to this list.

 How to help your child at home: